GM-Consult-Pty-Ltd/porter_2_stemmer/README.md

 A validator test is included in the repository [test folder](https://github.com/GM-Consult-Pty-Ltd/porter_2_stemmer/tree/main/test).

-The <Porter2Stemmer: VALIDATOR> test iterates through a hashmap of [terms](https://raw.githubusercontent.com/snowballstem/snowball-data/master/english/voc.txt) to expected [stems](https://raw.githubusercontent.com/snowballstem/snowball-data/master/english/output.txt) that contains 29,417 term/stem pairs.
+The `Porter2Stemmer: VALIDATOR` test iterates through a hashmap of [terms](https://raw.githubusercontent.com/snowballstem/snowball-data/master/english/voc.txt) to expected [stems](https://raw.githubusercontent.com/snowballstem/snowball-data/master/english/output.txt) that contains 29,417 term/stem pairs.

-As of version 0.0.9, the `Porter2Stemmer` achieves 99.66% accuracy when measured against the sample (Snowball) vocabulary.
+As of version 1.0.0, the `Porter2Stemmer` achieves 99.66% accuracy when measured against the sample (Snowball) vocabulary.
 Taking into account the differences in implementation, this increases to 99.99%, or failure of 4 out of 29,417 terms.
 The failed stems are:

 * "congeners" => "congener" (expected "congen");
 * "fluently" => "fluent" (expected "fluentli");